 The Institute will maintain and protect the personal information under its control.
 The Institute has designated a Privacy Officer, identified at the end of this document, who is accountable for compliance with the Principles.

 The purposes for which personal information is collected by the Institute will be identified to you before or at the time the information is collected.Primarily, this information is gathered for, and may be used in:

-The provision of electronic files to outside sources as necessary, for selected bulk mailings to the CPBI readership, e.g. CPBI publications; and
+- The provision of electronic files to outside sources as necessary, for selected bulk mailings to the CPBI readership e.g. CPBI publications;

 The Institute also uses the personal information provided to it in order to communicate with you and to safeguard your interests.
 The Institute will send you important notices, and respond to any special privacy needs or enquiries you may have.

 The choice to provide the Institute with your personal information, either directly or through a third party, is always yours.
-However, your decision to withhold particular information may result in limiting its ability to provide its services to you.
+However, your decision to withhold particular information may limit the ability of CPBI to provide its services to you.